Washington DC, MD to Las Vegas, NV Movers (NEW 2026 Costs)

 - Las Vegas is considered to be safer than Washington DC with a safety index of 44.2 vs Washington DC's 39.63.

-- Air quality in Las Vegas is good, and in Washington DC it's good.
+- Air quality in Las Vegas is Good, and in Washington DC it's Good.

 - HOA rules: Check ahead with any neighborhood or community rules on moving to ensure a smooth move.

-- Elevator reservation: If your building has an elevator you'll want to check on how to reserve it for move day.
+- Elevator reservation: If your building has an elevator, make sure to find out how to reserve it ahead of your move.

 - State licensing: Movers that provide relocation services within the Silver State are subject to rules and regulations set forth by the Nevada Transportation Authority (NTA).
-The NTAโs aims include fostering economic growth and promoting efficient, safe, and reliable moving services around the state.
-Make sure the moving company you use has a license before hiring.
+The NTA’s aims include fostering economic growth and promoting efficient, safe, and reliable moving services around the state.
+Before booking, ensure the moving company is officially licensed to handle your move.

-- Moving permits: Nevada does not require any moving permits, but it is helpful to check local parking restrictions before moving into the state.
+- Moving Permits: Nevada does not require any moving permits, but it is helpful to check local parking restrictions before moving into the state.
+We recommend submitting your change of address form with USPS at least a week prior to your move.

-- Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forwarded to Las Vegas.
-Get started here.
+- Change of address: We suggest filing your USPS change of address form at least one week before your move.
+You'll be able to set your official move date, helping ensure your mail is forwarded correctly to Las Vegas.
+Start the process here.

-- Moving company insurance: Every state requires moving companies to carry different levels of insurance.
+- Moving company insurance: The amount and type of insurance movers must have depends on state regulations.
 Opt for Released Value Protection, the cost-free choice provided by movers, albeit with minimal coverage.
 Movers take responsibility for a maximum of 60 cents per pound per article.
 For instance, if your mover misplaced or damaged a valuable item like a 30-pound sculpture, you would only receive $18 (60 cents x 30 pounds).
 For comprehensive coverage of your items' full value, explore alternative options with your selected moving company or consider consulting a third-party insurance provider.

-- Moving checklist: Our moving checklist will help you have the peace of mind that you've got everything covered.
+- Moving checklist: Our moving checklist gives you the peace of mind that comes with being fully prepared.

 Where to live in Las Vegas